Skip to main content

 • You cannot publish a revision without content - either upload a PDF or use the Figure Generator first

 • You cannot create a new revision if a draft revision already exists.
-Publish or complete the current draft first.
+Publish or discard the current draft first.

 • Removing an uploaded PDF cannot be undone - you will need to re-upload the file